 Product validation is the crucial foundation for building a successful startup, a process that cannot be taken lightly.
-Many applications have been built and have consumed many hours and dollars only to discover that potential customers don’t really see enough value to whip out their credit cards.
+Many applications have been built and have consumed many hours and dollars only to discover that potential customers don’t see enough value to whip out their credit cards.

-Almost every product owner thinks they have a validated product, otherwise they wouldn’t invest so much energy into building it.
+Almost every product owner thinks they have a validated product, otherwise, they wouldn’t invest so much energy into building it.
 However, if they were all correct, the failure rate of entrepreneurship would be much lower.
-The fact is, our own hunches are not enough.
+The fact is, our hunches are not enough.
 We must have a strategic approach to validating our SaaS applications.

 What You Need to Validate

 So, we know we need to validate our idea.
 To what extent?
 What exactly needs validation?